 - See also: poplog, pop-2, forth, prolog, common-lisp, standard-ml, cowsel

-- I have 45 facts about Pop-11. what would you like to know? email me and let me know how I can help.
+- Have a question about Pop-11 not answered here?
+Email me and let me know how I can help.

 Example code from Wikipedia: